simdutf/simdutf/README.md

 * Robert Clausecker, Daniel Lemire, [Transcoding Unicode Characters with AVX-512 Instructions](https://arxiv.org/abs/2212.05098),  Software: Practice and Experience (to appear).
 * Daniel Lemire, Wojciech Muła,  [Transcoding Billions of Unicode Characters per Second with SIMD Instructions](https://arxiv.org/abs/2109.10433), Software: Practice and Experience52 (2), 2022.
 * John Keiser, Daniel Lemire, [Validating UTF-8 In Less Than One Instruction Per Byte](https://arxiv.org/abs/2010.03090), Software: Practice and Experience 51 (5), 2021.
+* Wojciech Muła, Daniel Lemire, [Base64 encoding and decoding at almost the speed of a memory copy](https://arxiv.org/abs/1910.05109), Software: Practice and Experience 50 (2), 2020.
+* Wojciech Muła, Daniel Lemire, [Faster Base64 Encoding and Decoding using AVX2 Instructions](https://arxiv.org/abs/1704.00605), ACM Transactions on the Web 12 (3), 2018.

 License
 -------